ejwillemse/BAN313/chapter4.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:2056a3af3a
 ## Drill-hole: goodness-of-fit for the uniform distribution part 2

 For this question we are going to perform the $\chi^2$ goodness-of-fit test using R's built in function `chisq.test`.
 At a minimum the function requires `x` which is the observed counts per bin.
-If nothing else supplied, the function assumes that the expected distribution is uniform , which in this case, is exactly what we want to test.
+If nothing else is supplied, the function assumes that the expected distribution is uniform , which in this case, is exactly what we want to test.
 To perform the test and view it's outputs we will simply determine the number of observations per bin in the histogram, and then perform the test and view it's outputs by calling the `chisq.test` function.

 *** =instructions